dwave-training/two-qubit-interactions/README.rst

 === === ==========

-and thus we want to penalize the (1 0) solution, relative to the others.
+and and thus we want to penalize the (1 0) solution, relative to the others.
+This explains why the energy of (1 0) is 1, whereas the energy of the other states is zero.
 Your results should agree with this.